AsherTeo/Airbnb-Price-Prediction-/README.md

 - Retained the top 70 features based on scores.

 ## 3) Textual Features:
-- Used BERT-base-multilingual-cased to generate embeddings for property descriptions.
+- Used BERT-base-multilingual-cased to generate embeddings for text features.
 - Aggregated embeddings using Max Pooling for better contextual representation.

 # Feature Detail